Bioinformatics-Research-Network/Skill-Assessment-Tutorial/README.md

 To complete a BRN Skill Assessment, **all tests** have to pass successfully.

-Finally, it can be inconvenient to push your code to GitHub every time you want to run a test.
+Finally, it can be inconvenient to push your code to GitHub every time you want to run `pytest`.
 Fortunately, you can run tests locally by opening the terminal (MacOS/Linux) or command prompt (Windows), installing pytest, and then running pytest:

 ```bash